null-machine/limbus-company-roll-analyzer/index.md

 What this means is, this list will make the game experience and future stages as accessible as possible.
 Investing in high-tier units will provide a practical way to clear content.
 Failing that, it will illustrate the opportunity cost of not having certain units (which is usually far more acceptable than influencers would suggest).

 Regardless, please recognize that all tier lists, including this one, are generalizations.
 Cases that favour units of lower tiers will always exist, especially when it comes to playing around sin resources, type weaknesses and edge case synergies.
 It is unrealistic to expect any tier list to take every single aspect into account, but this one hopefully provides a solid analysis by combining objective numbers with veteran experience.
-To reiterate, these rankings are not presented as objective fact, but they are still based on rigorous analysis.
+To reiterate, these rankings are not presented as objective fact (even if they may as well be compared to certain sources).

 Finally, let it be emphasized that this is __not__ an autobattle tier list.
 Knowing how to redirect clashes, cancel enemy actions, pace skill pools and manipulate skill order within a turn is critical for doing identities justice.
 Learning those skills will make content far more accessible than whaling for rarity abuse.